Edgar-Donk/frothy-brew/docs/buttons/scaleable_radio.rst

 As with the check buttons test with an added checkbox to disable/enable one of the radiobuttons.
-When testing without the states (active, selected) and active the radiobuttons refused to change state from unselected to selected, so remember to include these states.
+When testing without the states (active, selected) and active the radiobuttons refused to change state from unselected to selected, therfore remember to include these states.

 .. container:: toggle